robconery/Vue.Starter/templates/vue/README.md

 It's important that this step is run prior to deployment, otherwise you won't see your assets.

+## Azure Deployment

+In the `/server/scripts` directory you'll see two script files:

+ - `azure.sh` is the script file that will help you create the resource on Azure that you need.
+It will also create a...
+ - `deploy.sh` file, which will push your site up using a direct zip push.

+In the long term you'll obviously want to use a more structured deployment process, but to just "get something up now" you can run `azure.sh` (assuming you have the Azure CLI `az` and are logged in).

 ## Questions?
 Issues?

 The [GitHub repo for this template is here](https://github.com/robconery/Vue.Starter).
 I don't have discussions enabled, but feel free to pop an issue if you like or, better yet, a PR!